 You can usually tell a group of navigational links are spammy if the anchor text that is used goes beyond what a normal user would need to know to determine what the page being linked to is actually about.

-External links: Most of the time when we think of over-optimized external links, we think of exact match anchor text links that have bought (not earned).
+External links: Most of the time, when we think of over-optimized external links, we think of exact match anchor text links that have been bought (not earned).
 But there are other ways that this mass creation of spammy links can occur.
 This include:

 - Press Release Syndication

 As mentioned above, Google wants to reward great experiences and website designs.
 A primary part of any great design is how the information is organized and the strategic approach to building the website’s taxonomy – also known as information architecture.

 So ask yourself, “Is my website’s information architecture aligned with how my users think about my products or services and optimized for Google’s crawlers?
 If it’s not, your SEO could fail to earn rankings.

 This checklist item is probably one of the top 3 reasons your SEO is not working.
 Link building (link earning) should not be an SEO strategy that is outsourced to the lowest bidder.

 If your link building is not centered around creating great content and then marketing that content to earn links, you’re doing it wrong.